 Be spontaneous- One unplanned activity a week

 There’s nothing more exciting than an impulsive plan with your friends, flatmates or even office colleagues.
-Head out for a drink, a group activity, a karoake night or even a community workout, not planned in your schedule.
+Head out for a drink, a group activity, karaoke night or even a community workout, not planned in your schedule.
 The adrenaline will do the rest!

 No Running Away- Confront uncomfortable situations and conversations

 Dissonance and disagreements will always be there.
 So you will just stop talking or spending time with people who are wired differently than you.
-Or who don’t agree to your idealogies.
-Debates and discussions are catarthic.
-Don’t run away from an awkward conversations.
+Or who don’t agree to your ideologies.
+Debates and discussions are cathartic.
+Don’t run away from awkward conversations.
 A strong relation is what comes out of it.